 The BOP is no longer actively soliciting new contracts with private facilities.
 The BOP is maintaining current contracts until they expire.
-The BOP has previously closed the majority of its private facilities, and the remainder were closed as of November 30, 2022.
+The BOP has previously closed its private facilities.

 The Contract Administrator reported PREA compliance results are completed and that the PREA Coordinator has implemented a tracking process for this.
 A review of the agency directive, agency contract and interview with the contract administrator and PREA Coordinator demonstrated the agency meets the requirements of this provision and this standard appears to be compliant.